 If you think the reason they provided for rejecting your hardship application is unfair, you have the right to contact an external dispute resolution scheme:

 Call 1300 780 808.

 The main benefit is it will give you short-term relief from your debts.
 Because you’ve approached your creditors, you haven’t breached your contract and you will generally not be defaulted.
 This means your credit history won’t be damaged.

 You’ll still have to pay your debts back.
 If your creditors don’t freeze the interest, you’ll extend the term of your agreement and you may end up repaying more

 Hardship arrangements are not permanent and they’re subject to regular review.
 If your new financial situation is permanent, you should look at other options like informal arrangements, debt agreements, personal insolvency agreements or bankruptcy.

 A financial hardship arrangement is just one option in a range of debt solutions.
 For an overview on the range of options available, take a look here.
 You must determine whether the information is appropriate in terms of your particular circumstances.

 And just by the way: New Leaf doesn’t provide financial hardship arrangements – but, as experts in helping people who are experiencing difficulty repaying their debts, we can talk you through them as an option.

-Want to talk about financial hardship arrangements or other solutions?
-Talk to us, and we’ll talk you through your options.
+Want to know more about financial hardship arrangements or other solutions?
+Talk to us, and we’ll take you through your options.